Foundations of Computer Operations

 - Troubleshoot endpoint network connectivity issues

 - Students with previous experience can test out of this requirement in their application.
-If you’d like to test straight into this course, please make sure you have experience with all of the topics listed on the Ops 102 Page.
+If you’d like to test straight into this course, please make sure you have experience with all of the topics listed on the IT 102 Page.

 This course will substantially prepare you for achieving the learning objectives of CompTIA Network+ certification.
 This course covers significant aspects of four of the five domains required for Network+.